stefanspringer1/SwiftXML/README.md

 func content(untilAndIncluding: (XContent) -> Bool) -> XContentSequence
 ```

+Sequences of a more specific type are returned in sensible cases.
 The `untilAndIncluding` version also stops where the condition is fullfilled, but _includes_ the according item.

-Sequences of a more specific type are returned in sensible cases.
+Later in this section, we show how you might use several conditions to define a filter and a stop condition at once.

 Example: